Wednesday of the Second Week of Advent

 Jesus gives us rest when we take His yoke upon ourselves and learn from Him.
 We might be confused by the idea of a yoke bringing us rest: after all, with a yoke comes a burden to pull.
 Who wants to consider himself as a beast of burden?

 But aren’t we always carrying a burden throughout the course of life in this valley of tears?
 The burden doesn’t accompany the yoke.
 The burden is ours by virtue of our fallen nature.
-The yoke of Jesus is simply the gift by which we gain the leverage to bear our burden with some composure and peace.
-By tradition, of course, we identity the Cross as Jesus’ yoke, and certainly it is through this gift that we bear all that seems heavy in life.
+The yoke of Jesus is simply the gift by which we gain the leverage to bear our burden with some composure.
+By tradition, of course, we identity the Cross as Jesus’ yoke, and certainly it is through this gift that we shoulder all that weighs heavy in life.